PatelPratik39/Common-Interview-Questions/README.md

     * Space Complexity: O(L) = O(n) because common prefixes are stored only once

 # Sorting

 *   Bubble Sort =>
   - Bubble sort repeatedly steps through the list
   - compares the adjacent elements and swaps them if they are in incorrect order.
-        -   This process continues untill no more swaps are needed means sorted
+  - This process continues until no more swaps are needed means sorted.
-        -   If array is sorted then Time compexity will be O(n) otherwise O(n^2).
+  - If an array is sorted, then Time complexity will be O(n) otherwise O(n^2).

 * Selection Sort =>

 * Insertion Sort =>
-        -   It takes an array which is divided by into sorted array and unsorted array.
+  - It takes an array which is divided by into a sorted array and unsorted array.
-        -   0th index consider as a sorted array and rest of the elements are consider as unsorted array.
+  - 0th index is considered as a sorted array, and the rest of the elements are considered as an unsorted array.
-        -   in Insertion sort we are comparing each element from unsorted array to sorted array element.
+  - in Insertion sort, we are comparing each element from an unsorted array to a sorted array element.
-        -   if an element from unsorted array is smaller than sorted array! push back the sorted array element and add an element which is smaller thna elements from sorted array.
+  - if an element from unsorted array is smaller than a sorted array! push back the sorted array element and add an element which is smaller than elements from a sorted array.

 # Recursion